The Viet Cong’s Home-Made Weapons.

 Above Photo: a Viet Cong home-made hand grenade, brought back from the Vietnam War (Unattributed, flikr).

-During my research I was fascinated to learn how resourceful the Viet Cong and North Vietnamese Army were in using whatever was to hand in their fight against the US, whether it was bamboo, animals, captured or unexploded mines and bombs, or even home-made guns and grenades.
+During research for my novel BACK, I was fascinated to learn how resourceful the Viet Cong and North Vietnamese Army were in using whatever was to hand in their fight against the US, whether it was bamboo, animals, captured or unexploded mines and bombs, or even home-made guns and grenades.

 I recently saw the below short – 16 minute – video (link below).
 It’s a North Vietnamese propaganda film, but it shows some amazing footage.